-The purpose of this guide is to help newcomers decide on the best headphones, for different use cases.
-Sure, there are thousands of great headphones out there.
-But if you’re looking for a good starting point, this should serve as a nice diverse list.
-With that out of the way, here are some of our favorite audiophile headphones in 2020.
+So, the purpose of this guide is to help our fellow newcomers.
+Hopefully, you can decide on the best headphones for you, depending on the use-case of course.
+Sure, there are thousands of headphones out there to choose from.
+However, this diverse list should serve as a nice starting point for most.
+With all of that out of the way, here are some of our top picks for the best audiophile headphones in 2021.

 The Sennheiser HD 800S is a modern classic.
 These are Sennheiser’s flagship headphones, and it shows off their expertise.
 This is Sennheiser just flexing their engineering muscle, and we’re all for it.
 For those of you who don’t know, let us break it down why these headphones are so important.